 The degree conversion provision is available to Athabasca University students who have been awarded a three-year AU degree and wish to convert to a four-year degree.
-Students with the three-year AU Bachelor of Administration degree may convert that degree into the four-year Bachelor of Management program.
-For more information about this regulation, please review the Degree Conversion Provision Policy.

-Students will not be accepted into the Bachelor of Management program if they have a degree in administration, business, commerce, or management a degree with a major or concentration in administration, business, commerce, or management any equivalent program from Athabasca University or another university.
+Students with the three-year AU Bachelor of Administration degree may convert that degree into the four-year Bachelor of a degree in administration, business, commerce, or management a degree with a major or concentration in administration, business, commerce, or management any equivalent program from Athabasca University or another university.